North Carolina Has Some of the Best Stargazing in the East. These 5 Spots Prove It.

 With sheer, vertical cliffs that tower above the valley below, this trail features one of the county’s most recognizable peaks.

-Due to erosion, Whiteside Mountain now boasts the highest vertical cliffs in the eastern United States—about 1,800 feet.
+Due to erosion, Whiteside Mountain now boasts some of the highest vertical cliffs in eastern North America, with sheer drops of up to 750 feet.
 Whiteside’s 4,930-foot crest can be attained by a loop trail that offers panoramic views of the sky in its most perfect form—great for stargazing.

 You may glimpse a peregrine falcon soaring overhead or perched on Whiteside’s rocky outcrops during spring or summer visits, but the cliff face is closed to rappelling and climbing during nesting season.